taif-k/tk-droid/README.md

 🌍  I'm based in New Delhi, India
 🖥️  See my portfolio at
-✉️
-🧠  I'm learning Frontend Technology Using JavaScript And React-js
+🧠  I'm constantly enhancing my skills in React js
 🤝  I'm open to collaborating on FullTime-job
-⚡  I just Believe on Process
+⚡  Innovate, Collaborate and Elevate

 ## SKILLS
 <div>